ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/services_centos7.md

 Hint: Some lines were ellipsized, use -l to show in full.
 ```

 ## Restart your services

-In this example, you will restart, stop and start the HTTPD services.
+In this example, you will restart, stop and start the `httpd` services.

 ```bash
 systemctl restart httpd